Japan's Premier Visits Trump Amid Troubles Both Foreign And Domestic

 He says, lately, that image has become a metaphor.

-Mari Yamamoto contributed to this story.
+Mari Yamamoto contributed to this story from Tokyo.